-Internal audit function and internal control.
+Internal audit function and internal control

-The internal audit function of the Company is within the scope of Naturgy Energy Group, S.A., which is the head of the Group and performs the internal audit function for the group companies.
+The internal audit function of the Company is within the scope of Naturgy Energy Group, SA, which is the head of the Group and performs the internal audit function for the group companies.
 The Company has an internal control system that has been established following the Group standards.
-The Audit Committee closely reviews the reports of this control system and reports to the Supervisory Board.
+The Supervisory Board periodically reviews the reports of this control system.